 This feature also creates pretty links for author pages.
 However, there is no option for you to customize the author URL.

-In WordPress terminology, a slug is a title of a publicly viewable page in WordPress formatted to be used in URLs.
+In WordPress terminology, a slug is the title of a publicly viewable page in WordPress formatted to be used in URLs.
+It looks like this:

 https://example.com/author/syed-balkhi/

-Changing The Author Slug in WordPress
+- Changing the Author Slug in WordPress

 Upon activation, this plugin will add a group of options to each user profile page.